Colombia 2019

 Arepas

-Started our morning with some homemade arepas.
+We started our morning with some homemade arepas.
 They were out of this world.
 I don't deserve friends like this.
+Thank you, Yani!

 Monserrate

-Our plan was to visit this hill on the edge of town which is supposed to offer some incredible views.
-Walking it is free and takes an hour.
+Our plan was to first visit this famous hill on the edge of town which is supposed to offer some incredible views.
+Walking to the top is free and takes an hour.
 There is also a cable car.
-But it's mega touristy and was a bit too crowded for my taste.
-And just entering was going to take too long.
+But the whole thing is mega touristy and was a bit too crowded for my taste.
+Just entering the grounds was going to take too long.
 So we decided to skip it.
-There were other things we wanted to do, and waiting in line wasn't one of them. https://es.wikipedia.org/wiki/Monserrate and https://monserrate.co/santuario-de-monserrate/#1547318064383-e3f037fe-d61c57f9-94a7
+There were other things we wanted to do, and waiting in line wasn't one of them.

 La Candelaria

-Hopped in a cab and drove over to this vibrant historic district of Bogota.
-Great for just walking around, people watching, and taking in the heart of the city.
+Instead of suffering through a touristy viewpoint, we hopped in a cab and drove over to this vibrant historic district of Bogota.
+It's great for just walking around, people watching, and taking in the heart of the city.

 Museo Botero

-One of the highlights of the trip, this free museum dedicated to the unmistakable works of Fernando Botero is an absolute not-miss.
-Especially if you like big butts.
-And you cannot lie.
+One of the highlights of the trip was visiting this free museum dedicated to the unmistakable works of Fernando Botero.
+It's an absolute cannot-miss.
+Especially if you like big butt and you cannot lie.

 Andres D.C.

-Back in the central part of the city we stopped at this amazingly charming, colorful, and popular restaurant for empanadas and beer. https://www.andrescarnederes.com/en/
+Back in the central part of the city we stopped at this charming, colorful, and popular restaurant for empanadas and beer.
+And football.

 Walk to Usaquen Neighborhood